Aegis940/plugin-teleo/docs/en_US/index.md

 - **monthly consumption**: in Litres, based on the index,
 - **annual consumption**: in Litres, based on the index,

-> As the calculation of consumption is based on the index, it is necessary to keep a history of at least 1 to 2 years.
+> As the calculation of consumption is based on the index, it is necessary to keep a history of at least 2 years (1 year and 2 days in fact).
 > **On the first day of installation of the equipment, the values will be at 0** and it is only on the second day that the consumption data will be visible.
 >
 > For the *weekly*, *monthly* and *annual* periods, only the last history of the current period is kept.